DOORM4T/foundry-digitalocean/README.md

  $ ./destroy.sh
 ```

 This will destroy the DigitalOcean droplet and all associated infrastructure, including the DigitalOcean droplet, domain name, and SSL certificates.
-You will need to re-run the `run.sh` script to re-deploy the infrastructure.
+You will need to re-run the `deploy.sh` script to re-deploy the infrastructure.

 With the way DigitalOcean's billing works, you will only be charged for the time that your droplet is running, so you can save on costs by destroying the infrastructure when you are not using it.